isontheline/pro.webssh.net/src/docs/documentation/pricing.md

     :arrow_right: By purchasing the full version of WebSSH you can add as many SSH / SFTP / TUNNEL connections as you want.
 There is no other limitation on the FREE version.

     :moneybag: Get your money's worth : Unlike competitors, WebSSH isn't a subscription model app.
 No hidden costs.
-You buy it for lifetime with regular updates for FREE!
+You buy it for **lifetime** with regular updates for **FREE**!

 ## PRO and FREE features matrix
 | | **PRO** | FREE |